apurvakatiyare/Time-pass/README.md

 # Time-pass
-This is user for time-pass
+This is used for time-pass